 Alcohol has long been a fixture in Austrian culture.
-A nation of vintners, winemakers were recognized under Joseph II with their own Law of the Heuriger, granting them the right to serve their own wine “Am Hof”, without a special license, making it accessible to all.
-In the decades after World War II, the amount of alcohol consumed rose along with the country’s growing prosperity, reaching its climax in the early 1970s, when Austrian adults drank an average of three small glasses (Achterl) of wine per day.
+Joseph II recognized the nation of vintners, and winemakers with their own Law of the Heuriger.
+This granted them the right to serve their own wine “Am Hof” without a special license, accessible to all.
+In the decades after World War II, the amount of alcohol consumed rose along with the country’s growing prosperity.
+This reached its climax in the early 1970s when average Austrians drank three small glasses (Achterl) of wine per day.
 These numbers remained relatively constant for two decades.
-Since 1993, however, the trend has reversed: Average annual consumption declined from approximately 14.4 liters in 1993 to 12.2 liters in 2019 [Handbuch Alkohol].
+Since 1993, however, the trend has reversed: Average annual consumption declined from approximately 14.4 litres in 1993 to 12.2 litres in 2019 [Handbuch Alkohol].

-So after increasing for decades, the amount of alcohol consumed in Austria has actually been falling since the beginning of the 1990s, especially among adolescents.
+After increasing for decades, the amount of alcohol consumed in Austria has been falling since the 1990s.
 The percentage of Viennese drinking on a nearly daily basis went down from 17% in 2013 to 9% in 2019, according to the Center for Addiction and Drug Coordination.
 “Dry January,” a practice revived in recent years in the UK, is gaining in popularity in Austria too.